codingforeveryone/READMEs/JavaScript/JavaScript_Limitations.md

 Accessing databases, in particular backend databases.
 This is a problem without the help of a server side script like Ajax which performs the db access.

 For example if a user was to select an item in a dropdown list, which is implemented by JavaScript and these items are in a database.
 A function could be used to show the dropdown details.
 This function would do the following.
-1. chick if item is selected.
+1. Check if item is selected.
-2. Create a XMLHttpRequest object
+2. Create an XMLHttpRequest object.
-3. Create the function to be executed when the server response is ready
+3. Create the function to be executed when the server response is ready.
 4. Send the request off to a file on the server.

 Then in turn the page on the server called by the JavaScript above is an ASP file called "getdetails.asp".
 This file would run a query against a database, and returns the result in an HTML table